-The further education sector is concerned that the new system will reduce student choice and accessibility.
+The further education sector is concerned the new system will reduce student choice and accessibility.

 The proposed speed of the reforms has also attracted criticism.
-Only 10 of the 24 planned T Levels will be available from September 2021, and adult learners are currently not eligible for these courses.
+Only 10 of the 24 planned T Levels are currently available, and adult learners are not yet eligible for these courses.
 The Association of Colleges has called for the defunding of qualifications to be paused until the T Level programme is more established.

 Who is most likely to be affected?

-The Government’s impact assessment acknowledges students from SEND (special educational needs and disability) backgrounds or deprived areas are disproportionately represented on courses at risk of losing funding, and that some might be unable to achieve a level 3 qualification in the future.
+The Government’s impact assessment acknowledges students from SEND (special educational needs and disability) backgrounds or derived areas are disproportionately represented on courses at risk of losing funding, and some might be unable to achieve a level 3 qualification in the future.

-Research published by the Social Market Foundation in 2018 showed that students accepted to university from working-class backgrounds (based on National Statistics Socio-economic Classification occupational categories) and/or minority ethnic backgrounds are more likely to hold a BTEC qualification than their peers.
-The Foundation’s report (p18) said: “a quarter of Asian students (24%), just over one in five (22%) of mixed students, and 37% of black students were accepted to university after completing only BTEC qualifications at Level 3.”
+Research published by the Social Market Foundation in 2018 showed students accepted to university from working-class backgrounds (based on National Statistics Socio-economic Classification occupational categories) and/or minority ethnic backgrounds are more likely to hold a BTEC qualification than their peers.
+The Foundation’s report (p18) said:

-Many universities believe removing funding for BTECs will reduce participation in higher education among disadvantaged groups.
+Many universities believe removing funding for BTECs will reduce participation in higher education among disadvantaged groups (463 KB, PDF).

 When will changes happen?

 T Levels are expected to be fully available across England by 2024/25.
-Funding will be removed from overlapping qualifications from 2023, and all academic and technical qualifications deemed superfluous to the new system will be defunded by 2025/26.
+Under the new timetable, funding will be removed from overlapping qualifications from 2024.
+The provisional list of qualifications to be defunded is due to be published in the coming months.

-Further education funding in England, House of Commons Library, April 2021.
+Further education funding in England, House of Commons Library.

-FE white paper: Skills for Jobs for Lifelong Learning for Opportunity and Growth, House of Commons Library, January 2021.
+FE white paper: Skills for Jobs for Lifelong Learning for Opportunity and Growth, House of Commons Library.

-T Levels: Reforms to Technical Education, House of Commons Library, December 2019.
+T Levels: Reforms to Technical Education, House of Commons Library.